utsavDave97/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 - **Event triggers**: specify the places and circumstances under which the event is triggered
 - **Implementation instructions**: specify instructions about how each schema property should be set for this scenario

-It is possible to have an overview of a Data Product by selecting the name in the breadcrumb navigation or by selecting in the data product listing.
+It is possible to have an overview of a Data Product by selecting the name in the breadcrumb navigation or by selecting in the data product listing always visible in the left menu.

 In the image below you can see an example of Data Product, over than provide an overview about all the event specifications allow you to reach three important functionalities: